Now FDA-cleared for CLL, Multiple Myeloma, and B-ALL

 Incorporate clonoSEQ testing into your clinical practice

-Clinicians at leading institutions around the world are already using clonoSEQ to help assess and manage their patients with lymphoid malignancies like MM and B-cell ALL.
+Clinicians at leading institutions around the world are already using clonoSEQ to help assess and manage their patients with lymphoid malignancies like multiple myeloma, B-cell ALL, and CLL.

 Explore the value of the clonoSEQ Assay by reviewing our patient case studies:VIEW PATIENT CASES

 clonoSEQ is the first next-generation sequencing (NGS MRD test) to receive clearance by the FDA.
-The FDA reviewed the clonoSEQ Assay through the De Novo premarket review process, a regulatory pathway for novel devices and tests that are not substantially equivalent to an existing commercial product.
+The FDA first reviewed the clonoSEQ Assay through the De Novo premarket review process, a regulatory pathway for novel devices and tests that are not substantially equivalent to an existing commercial product.
+FDA clearance of additional indications was granted under the 510(k) pathway.

-Selecting clonoSEQ for residual disease testing in B-ALL and myeloma means you can be confident that your MRD testing method has achieved the high validation standards established by the FDA.
-In addition, use of clonoSEQ can facilitate standardized MRD assessment in ALL and myeloma clinical trials.
+Selecting clonoSEQ for residual disease testing in myeloma, B-ALL, and CLL means you can be confident that your MRD testing method has achieved the high validation standards established by the FDA.
+In addition, use of clonoSEQ can facilitate standardized MRD assessment in myeloma, ALL, and CLL clinical trials.
 Drug developers perceive clonoSEQ as a powerful tool for MRD assessment due to the sensitivity, specificity, and standardization that our NGS platform provides.

 What gets measured gets managed®